megalithic/bits-and-bobs/README.md

   environment.
 - **topic/path.zsh**: Any file named `path.zsh` is loaded first and is expected to setup `$PATH` or similar.
-- **topic/completion.zsh**: Any file named `completion.zsh` is loaded
-  last and is expected to setup autocomplete.
 - **topic/\*.symlink**: Any files ending in `*.symlink` get symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
-These get symlinked in when you run `setup/bootstrap`.
+These get symlinked in when you run `script/bootstrap`.
+- **topic/\*.completion.sh**: Any files ending in `completion.sh` get loaded
+  last so that they get loaded after we set up zsh autocomplete functions.

 ## .localrc and sensitive data
 ![Keep it secret, keep it safe](https://dl.dropboxusercontent.com/u/81794/secret_safe.jpg)